MicrosoftDocs/dynamics-365-intelligent-order-management/topics/setup-avalara-provider.md

 ## Prerequisites

 To set up the Avalara provider, you need to have an Avalara developer account.
-You can Get Started [here](https://www.avalara.com/us/en/get-started.html).
+You can get started [here](https://www.avalara.com/us/en/get-started.html).

 ## Set up the provider